 In order to ease the burden of testing and major assignments, and allow students to plan ahead, the Academy has instituted a “test day” program for all major subjects.
 The goal of this program is that all major assignments should be due, and tests scheduled on that subject’s “testing day.”
-However, if a test day is not available due to a holiday or an assembly, an alternative day may be assigned.
+However, if a test day is not available due to a holiday, assembly, or skip, an alternative day may be assigned.
 Tests may not be given on fast days.

 Students who are not in attendance in the morning may not be allowed to take a test in the afternoon for full credit.
 Rather, their score will be automatically reduced by 1/2 grade (5 points on a 100-point scale).
 Make-up tests may be given on a different day than listed above.

 Semester final make-ups will be given on the Friday of finals week (exceptions to this may occur based on the calendar year).